kibukucj/WeatherApp/README.md

 ## 🧠 High-Level Overview

-You're building a full-stack weather application where:
+We're building a full-stack weather application where:

 - The **frontend** (`Next.js` + `RippleUI` + `TailwindCSS`) displays a UI to enter a city, toggle temperature units, and show current + forecast weather.
 - The **backend** (`Laravel`) serves as an API layer, fetching and formatting weather data using the OpenWeather API.